-Credit:

-101

-Cash

-Expenditures Subsidiary Ledger
+Credit: 101 Cash Expenditures Subsidiary Ledger

-XXX-XXX-XXXX-XXX Expenditure line item originally charged

-(To record the warrant written to replace the canceled warrant.)
+XXX-XXX-XXXX Expenditure line item originally charged (To record the warrant written to replace the canceled warrant.)

-Payroll Clearing Fund (86) or Claims Clearing Fund (87) Debit: 101 Cash Credit: 620 Warrants Payable (To transfer cash to the clearing fund and record the warrant payable.
+Debit: 101 Cash

+Credit: 620 Warrants Payable

+(To transfer cash to the clearing fund and record the warrant payable.
 If the replacement warrant was issued in the same month the original warrant was canceled for the same amount, there is no need to notify the county treasurer of the transactions in the clearing fund.)

-Debit:

-620

-Warrants Payable
+Debit: 620 Warrants Payable Credit: 802 Expenditures

-Credit:

-802

-Expenditures

-Expenditures Subsidiary Ledger

-XXX-XXX-XXXX

-Expenditure line item originally charged
+XXX-XXXX-XXXX Expenditure line item originally charged